torvalds/linux/Documentation/PCI/pci.rst

 https://lwn.net/Kernel/LDD3/.

 However, keep in mind that all documents are subject to "bit rot".
-Refer to the source code if things are not working as described here.
+Refer to the source code if things are analt working as described here.

 Please send questions/comments/patches about Linux PCI API to the "Linux PCI" <linux-pci@atrey.karlin.mff.cuni.cz> mailing list.